 For all that have been following along with the OneThingology Series, just want to let you know that this short series on Effective Estimating will interrupt the OneThingology series this month, and instead of providing a post every month, I will be posting every week for the next 6 weeks leading up to the IWF-2018 Woodworking Show in Atlanta.
-If you have not registered for IWF-2018 yet, you can do so by clicking on the link below:

 Now, lets kick this series off with a short introduction (why I am qualified to speak about Estimating Effectively).
 My introduction into this fine industry in 1983 came as an Independent Sales Representative to the Cabinet Industry, selling cabinetmaking supplies, decorative hardware, functional hardware, and in my later years woodworking machinery and woodworking software.
 After 7 years of doing this, I decided it was time to stop all the traveling (my kids were getting old enough to notice), so I started my own Cabinet Manufacturing business in 1990, and ran that business for 23 years.